metatensor/metatensor/metatensor-torch/tests/neighbor-checks/README.md

 When writing a new interface between metatensor and a simulation engine, you can use these files to ensure your neighbor list implementation follows the expected behavior for metatensor models.

+If your engine can produce non-`strict` neighbor lists, you can still use these files for testing.
+The pairs in the test files then correspond to the minimal set that must be included in the output, and any additional pair must be above the cutoff.